 Indoor plants can also develop mold, with powdery mildew being the most common to invade cannabis plants.
 It can be easily recognized as a thin layer of white powdery mold on the leaves of your plant.
 Prevention is the best way around this common problem.
 Make sure your plants are getting enough airflow.

-When & How to Harvest Your Indoor Grow
+When And How To Harvest Your Indoor Grow

 There’s nothing quite as satisfying as harvesting your own marijuana plants.
 All your hard work has finally paid off and its time to reap the fruits of your labor.

-From this time forward, you have about 4 weeks to cut down your plants.
+From this time forward, you have a couple of weeks to cut down your plants.
 Once cut, plants should be kept in a dark room with temperatures between 15-21 degrees Celsius (60-70F), with a small fan going and humidity levels between 45-55%.

 Final Thoughts On Growing Weed Indoors